gjcooper/VAULT/01_articles/murre2023how.md

 ---
+cssclasses:
-cssclass: research_note
+  - research_note
-type: "journalArticle"
+type: journalArticle
-author: "Murre, Jaap M. J."
+author: Murre, Jaap M. J.
 title: "How averaging individual curves transforms their shape: Mathematical analyses with application to learning and forgetting curves"
-publication: "Journal of Mathematical Psychology"
+publication: Journal of Mathematical Psychology
 date: 2023-12-01
 citekey: murre2023how
 aliases:
   - "How averaging individual curves transforms their shape: Mathematical analyses with application to learning and forgetting curves"
 ---

 # How averaging individual curves transforms their shape: Mathematical analyses with application to learning and forgetting curves